 6.1.7 contact you or deal with you for any other reason; and / or

 6.1.8 fulfil any other purpose that was made clear at the time of collecting the personal information.

 6.2 You consent and agree that Hotspotting may from time to time use personal information collected by it for marketing purposes related to new property related products and services that Hotspotting is offering.
 This may include sending direct marketing messages and materials, updates and offers related to our business and activities, or related to potential investment and business transactions with other third parties.

 6.3 If you do not want us to use your personal information for direct marketing, you can let us know at any time through one of the following channels:

 6.3.1 to opt out of email marketing, click the ‘unsubscribe’ link at the bottom of any of our marketing communications.

-6.3.2 to opt out of all other marketing communications, write to Allison Bright at firstname.lastname@example.org with the subject line "Opt Out."
+6.3.2 to opt out of all other marketing communications, write to our office at firstname.lastname@example.org with the subject line “Opt Out.”